-The red E-stop switch latches in the off position when you press the red button.
-To turn the switch on, press the green button.
+The big red emergency switch latches in the off position when you press the big red button.
+To turn the switch on, slide the big red button in the direction of the arrow.
+The big red button will swing up to the on position.